 • Cognitive impairments:

-• Confusion or difficulty following familiar commands.
+• Confusion or difficulty in carrying out known commands.

 • Repeated disorientation, even in familiar surroundings.